DevJams/taskmapper-rally/README.md

 ## Requirements

 * rubygems (obviously)
-* ticketmaster gem (latest version preferred)
+* taskmapper gem (latest version preferred)
 * rally_rest_api
 * logger (only if you want Rally REST API to log activity)

 ## Other Notes

-Since this and the ticketmaster gem is still primarily a work-in-progress, minor changes may be incompatible with previous versions.
+Since this and the taskmapper gem is still primarily a work-in-progress, minor changes may be incompatible with previous versions.
 Please be careful about using and updating this gem in production.

 If you see or find any issues, feel free to open up an issue report.